William-Ferreira665/William-Ferreira665/README.md

 ### Hi there, I'm William 🖖🏽

-## I'm a Musician, Student, Developer, and Artist !!
+## I'm a Musician, Student, Developer, and Artist!!

 - 🔭 I just began the second term of my technical course
 - 🌱 I’m currently learning everything i can 😅